Category Archives: German Royals

 On April 30, 1884, in the chapel of the Old Palace in Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany, Victoria married her father’s first cousin, Prince Louis of Battenberg, the son of Prince Alexander of Hesse and by Rhine, and Princess Julia of Battenberg (born Countess Julia Hauke).
 Victoria’s father was personally against the marriage, primarily because he would be losing his eldest daughter and companion, and also because his cousin did not have the financial resources that most other royal husbands would be able to provide.
 Victoria, however, would have none of the reservations her father had, and being fiercely independent, made it clear that she intended to marry with or without her father’s blessing.
 In the end, Ludwig put his daughter’s happiness ahead of his own.
 The wedding, which had been postponed a few weeks due to the death of Victoria’s uncle, Prince Leopold, Duke of Albany, was attended by many of the extended family from Europe, including Queen Victoria, and The Crown Prince and Crown Princess of Prussia (Victoria’s aunt).
 The couple honeymooned for a week at Heiligenberg before returning to England where Louis was serving in the Royal Navy.
 Prince Louis had become a naturalized British subject in 1868, having joined the British Navy.
 They leased Sennicotts, a country home in Chichester, England as their first home.

-They had four children:
+Victoria and Louis had four children:

 Victoria’s life moved around quite a bit, with her husband taking up residence in different places based on his Navy assignments.
 In 1896, at her husband’s urging, she brought on Cecil Nona Kerr as a lady-in-waiting.
 The two became close companions and friends, and Nona helped with raising the children.
 Nona stayed with Victoria until her own marriage in 1915, but the two remained lifelong friends.

-Victoria (far right) with her siblings and their spouses at the wedding of her daughter Alice to Prince Andrew of Greece, 1903. photo: Wikipedia
+Victoria (far right) with her siblings and their spouses at the wedding of her daughter Alice to Prince Andrew of Greece, 1903.
+Photo: Wikipedia

 In addition to moving around with her husband, Victoria was constantly on the move, visiting relatives and friends around the world.
 She made extended visits back to Darmstadt, visiting her brother Ernie, as well as visiting her sister Irene in Prussia, and her sisters Ella and Alix in Russia.
 It was on one of these Russian visits in 1914 that Victoria received an urgent telegram from her husband, instructing her to come home immediately, as World War I was breaking out in Europe.
 Accompanied by her daughter Louise, and Nona Kerr, Victoria quickly made arrangements to return home, and assuming Russia would be safe, left all of her jewels with Alix for safekeeping.
 Sadly, it would be the last time she would see either Ella or Alix, as both were killed by the Bolsheviks in 1918.